radius-project/design-notes/resources/2024-07-secretstore-feature-spec.md

 ## Current state
 <!-- If we already have some ongoing investment in this area, summarize the current state and point to any relevant documents. -->
 - Feature request tracking this scenario: https://github.com/radius-project/radius/issues/5520
-- Pull request (work in progress) for adding secretstore references into container env variables: https://github.com/radius-project/radius/pull/7744
+- Pull request (merged) for adding secretstore references into container env variables: https://github.com/radius-project/radius/pull/7744

 ## Design Review Notes